 - 1. For purposes of computing faculty workload assignments, the three-credit-hour course will be the basic unit of measure: one three-hour course = 10% of academic year load. - 2.
-The basic faculty annual workload for probationary and tenured faculty is 50 per cent of effort devoted to teaching, 30 per cent of effort devoted to research and creative activity, and 20 per cent of effort devoted to service. - 3.
-The basic faculty annual workload for clinical faculty is 80 percent of effort devoted to teaching, and 20 percent of effort devoted to service. - 4.
-The basic faculty annual workload for research faculty is 80 percent of effort devoted to research and 20 percent of effort devoted to service; however, research faculty percent of effort devoted to research may not be less than 60 percent. - C. Flexible Faculty Work Load Assignment
+The basic faculty annual workload for probationary and tenured faculty members is 50% of effort devoted to teaching, 30% of effort devoted to research and creative activity, and 20% of effort devoted to service. - 3.
+The basic faculty annual workload for clinical faculty members is 80% of effort devoted to teaching, and 20% of effort devoted to service. - 4.
+The basic faculty annual workload for research faculty members is 80% of effort devoted to research and 20% of effort devoted to service; however, research faculty members' percent of effort devoted to research may not be less than 60%.

+C. Flexible Faculty Work Load Assignment